loadingio/ldpalettepicker/README.md

 Yet Clusterize.js is released under dual license - free for personal use and charge for commercial license.
 So it's up to your discretion to whether use it or not - and you should acquire necessary license when you use it.

 When enabling, Clusterize.js requires another option "itemPerLine", which controls how many palettes are in a line in the list view.
 Its default value is 2.

+Alternatively you can use `@loadingio/vscroll` which is released under MIT license.

 ## TODO